aeron1020/DjangoReactFullStackBlogApp/README.md

     - **`session_middleware.py`**: Custom middleware for handling session-related operations.
     - **`tests.py`**: Contains unit tests for the API, ensuring its functionality.
     - **`urls.py`**: URL routing for the API, mapping URL patterns to views.
-    - **`views.py`**: Contains API views that handle HTTP requests and provide responses, implementing the core logic
+    - **`views.py`**: Contains API views that handle HTTP requests and provide responses, implementing the core logic.

   - **`media/`**: Directory for user-uploaded media files.
   - **`db.sqlite3`**: SQLite database file containing all the data.